WebView-CG/tpac/TPAC-2025/WebViewCG/WebViewCG-Agenda.md

 _Key topic:_ WebViews and Baseline

+* CanIWebView improvements
 * WebViews and Baseline
     * Some data and graphs about web features in WebViews and changes to Baseline status
-    * What could we contribute to BCD and Web features?
+    * Configurable features
+    * Contributing back to WebDX
     * Discussion
 * Recap & follow up WebViews in breakouts
-* CanIWebView improvements
 * Testing and Servo based WebView
 * New ideas?
 * Chairing the CG